scraggo/scraggo.github.io/content/drafts/meet.md

 - [Self-Check In: 100 Questions to Ask Yourself Today - minimalismmadesimple.com](https://www.minimalismmadesimple.com/home/self-check-in-questions/)
 - [27 Questions To Check In With Yourself - mindfulzen.co](https://mindfulzen.co/questions-check-in/)
 - [Quiz: Checking in with yourself, Stress - au.reachout.com](https://au.reachout.com/challenges-and-coping/stress/quiz-checking-in-with-yourself)

+### Emotional Intelligence (EQ)

+Take the [EQ Emotional Intelligence Test | Truity](https://www.truity.com/test/emotional-intelligence-test) to find out how you score out of 100 for each of these emotional traits: Self-awareness, Other-awareness, Emotional Control, Empathy, Wellbeing

 ### Motivation